inkytonik/inkytonik.github.io/pages/projects/skink.md

+---
+layout: post
-# Skink Software Verification Tool
+title: Skink Software Verification Tool
+permalink: /projects/skink/
+---

 Computer software routinely contains bugs and in many cases these bugs can be exploited to cause it to malfunction, including to reveal security issues.
 Skink belongs to a growing collection of tools that can automatically analyse the software code to diagnose and report bugs.